-The minimum period between the announcement and implementation of a new class or major alteration to the rules of an existing class shall not normally be less than four years.
+The minimum period between the announcement and implementation of a new competition or record class or major alteration to the rules of an existing class shall not normally be less than four years.
 Minor alterations not requiring design changes shall normally have two years notice.
 The IGC may reduce the period of notice for special reasons.